fwinkelbauer/windows-box-setup/README.md

 ## Bootstrap a Computer

-The packages `my.box.setup` and `my.box.setup.explorer` contain example instructions to bootstrap a .NET developer environment. `my.vs2017.cake` highlights how to install a Visual Studio extension using Chocolatey.
+The packages `my.box.csharp` and `my.box.explorer` contain example instructions to bootstrap a .NET developer environment. `my.vs2017.cake` highlights how to install a Visual Studio extension using Chocolatey.

 - Copy `box.zip` to a network share or to your target computer.
 - Extract the archive and run either `install-mybox.ps1` or `install-mybox.bat`.
-  This command will start a local copy of Boxstarter which will install the `my.box.setup` package.
+  This command will start a local copy of Boxstarter which will install the `my.box.csharp` package.

 ## License